iescandon/tailwind-css-101/README.md

 ```

-If you want to add your own custom styles in the CSS file, you can use the `@layer` directive to add those styles to the corresponding layer.
-Any styles you add to Tailwind with @layer will automatically support Tailwind’s modifier syntax for handling things like hover states, responsive breakpoints, dark mode, and more.
+In a CSS file, adding the `@tailwind` directives injects Tailwind's base styles, component, and utility classes classes and any other styles registered by plugins.
+Additionally, you can use the `@layer` directive to add custom styles to a specific "layer". *Note: Any styles you add to Tailwind with `@layer` will automatically support Tailwind’s modifier syntax for handling things like hover states, responsive breakpoints, dark mode, and more.*
 ```
 @tailwind base;
 @tailwind components;